rcook/beginning-practical-haskell/part01.md

 main = print z
 ```

-* Most things you type into GHCi are valid lines of code in a Haskell source file
-* In order to be able to run a program, a Haskell program must have exactly one function named `main` in the `Main` module (or unnamed module) and must have an `IO` type
-* `print` is a function that takes as an argument any value that has an instance of the `Show` type class: we'll talk about type classes more later
+Most things you type into GHCi are valid lines of code in a Haskell source file.
+In order to be able to run a program, a Haskell program must have exactly one function named `main` in the `Main` module (or unnamed module) and must have an `IO` type. `print` is a function that takes as an argument any value that has an instance of the `Show` type class: we'll talk about type classes more later.

 Now we can run the program as follows: